 I’m a bit of an anomaly.
 I come from a family who isn’t nearly as obsessed with food as me, and growing up my friends didn’t really care much about food as well.
 Clearly I’m from another planet.
 The one thing we did care about growing up was chicken tortilla soup.
-There was one restaurant in Tucson (Café Terra Cotta) that’s since shut their doors, that had the most epic tortilla soup in the city.
+There was one restaurant in Tucson (Café Terra Cotta) that has since shut their doors, that had the most epic tortilla soup in the city.

 - 2 teaspoons olive oil